 The MyPyramid campaign was long criticized as being confusing and not terribly informational for consumers.
 In June, the pyramid was buried and replaced with a plate.

-The Mediterranean diet is based on the diet consumed by Greeks and Italians in the 1960s, at the time when they had the lowest rates of chronic disease and highest rates of longevity in the world.
+The Mediterranean diet is based on the diet consumed by Greeks and Italians in the 1960s, at the time when they had the lowest rates of chronic disease and the highest rates of longevity in the world.
 Studies found that the diet’s combination of lots of fruits and vegetables, beans and nuts, seafood, little red meat, and small amounts of dairy and red wine contributed to subjects’ good health.
-Enjoying meals with others as well as daily moderate exercise are also vital components.
+Enjoying meals with others as well as moderate daily exercise are also vital components.
 This diet also focuses on fresh and in-season produce that is minimally-processed.
 Olive oil replaces butter and other fats and oils, fruit is the main dessert, and red wine is recommended in moderation (1-2 glasses for men per day, one glass for women).

 Oldways.com, an international non-profit foundation that promotes traditional diets, sustainable agriculture, and healthy eating and drinking, showcases the Mediterranean diet as the “gold standard” of healthy eating.